List of W Idioms:

 (with) one’s back against the wall: in a difficult situation without many options.

-- I wish I could help but my back is against the wall because I don’t get paid for two more weeks.
+- I wish I could help you, but my back is against the wall because I don’t get paid for two more weeks.

 - After failing three quizzes, my back is against the wall and I’ve got to pass all of the rest of them.